0xbaaaadf8/chromeos-session/README.md

 * If you resize the Chromium OS GUI window, the wallpaper will run amok.
 Applying a new wallpaper can help fix this.
 * Oddly enough, there were three more download folders in the default download folder, at least in my own virtual machine.

 ### A Crostini replacement?

-I'm considering forking the crouton project [https://github.com/dnschneid/crouton] and using the xiwi target to bring traditional GNU/Linux programs to the Chromium OS GUI.
+I'm considering about forking the crouton project [https://github.com/dnschneid/crouton] and using the xiwi target to bring traditional GNU/Linux programs to the Chromium OS GUI.

 ### Get a shell with openSSH